vsraptor/aide/README.md

 	TheBloke_WizardLM-30B-Uncensored-GGML
 	TheBloke_WizardLM-7B-Landmark

+#### Using GPU

+if you use **GGML** model you can offload some of the layers to the GPU to speedup inference by using **n_gpu_layers** parameter in the config (for 8GB GPU experiment with values 20-40).

+To be able to use that parameter make sure you install llama-cpp this way :

+	1. Make sure you have the CUDA toolkit installed apt install nvidia-cuda-toolkit
+	2. Install llama-cpp.
+(Use verbose mode to spot problems with installation) CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 VERBOSE=1 pip install llama-cpp-python -v
+   	3. May be install nvitop or nvtop if you want to watch the GPU status/usage

 ### Profiles

 The idea of profiles is to keep multiple configurations and be able to switch between them.